kelleshh/SMILES-2026-Signal/SOLUTION.md

 # Task Solution
+**From a clean checkout, run:**

+```bash
+python applicant_solution.py
+```

 ## Reproducibility

 I ran the final version with Python 3.13.9.
 The only packages used by the actual signal processing code are `numpy` and `scipy`.
 If the repository copy uses the download helper for `challenge.mat`, `gdown` should also be installed from the project requirements.

-From a clean checkout, run:

-```bash
-python applicant_solution.py
-```

 The solution does not require editing `task_and_baseline.py` or the dataset.
 The entrypoint remains `applicant_solution.py`, and the metric of record is still:
 ```python